-Battery operated monitors have multiple advantages.
+Battery operated travel baby monitors have multiple advantages.
 They are easier to set up, handy during travel and they ensure that you don’t have to carry around spare batteries.
 However, a plugged-in monitor is preferable when you are at home with your baby.
 They last longer and they are much cheaper than their rechargeable counterparts.

 Two Way Communication

 Not only does this feature help you relax, but your baby will likely sleep better when they can listen to your voice as they drift off.
-Plus, two-way communication with your baby may help reduce the number of times you have to actually get up and go comfort them in the middle of the night, assisting you and your little in their sleep-training journey.
+Plus, two-way communication with your baby may help reduce the number of times you have to actually get up and go comfort them in the middle of the night, assisting you and your little one in their sleep-training journey.

-Video vs. Audio
+Video vs. Audio Baby Monitors

-With video monitors you will be able to watch your child sleep and wake up, all in real-time, both day and night.
+With video baby monitors you will be able to watch your child sleep and wake up, all in real-time, both day and night.
 Some even have pan and zoom features that can be easily operated.
 These monitors sync easily with your phone or tablet, giving you maximum ease of use.

 Audio monitors, on the other hand, are cheaper, more user-friendly, easier to set up, and more suitable for people who aren’t looking for tech-savvy options.
 They also tend to have more battery life than the regular video monitor.